By Ilana Newman, The Daily Yonder Read more

 Parker left the VFW and eventually Lander, too, returning decades later, after he retired from the Wyoming Army National Guard.
 He returned to Post 954, where he found new leadership at its helm—including Bob Keiser, a fellow Army veteran who spent time in Vietnam, and his wife, Janet Keiser.
 In 2016, Parker became the quartermaster, handling treasury duties for the post.

 Over the past several years, those three—with Bob serving as commander and Janet, until recently, as president of the auxiliary (which is open to close members of foreign war veterans)—began thinking of ways to revive Post 954, boost membership, and transform the building into an event space the entire Lander community could use.
 While Lander does have some event spaces for small gatherings, they can be prohibitively expensive for some community members, with costs starting at more than $500 per gathering.

-Parker and the Kesiers envisioned the renovated VFW as an affordable alternative for things like graduation parties, family reunions, and memorials, with a common space that could seat around 100 people—for a $100 donation plus a $50 deposit.
+Parker and the Kesiers envisioned the renovated VFW, which could be completed with this additional info, as an affordable alternative for things like graduation parties, family reunions, and memorials, with a common space that could seat around 100 people—for a $100 donation plus a $50 deposit.
 For VFW members, the space would be free.